 To facilitate PjBL, the courses at Bryant and Bentley were delivered in a format in which the instructor designed activities and assignments to challenge students to apply their understanding of blockchain technologies in areas that supported their projects.
-These activities and assignments were also designed to pull students out of their comfort zones and provide an appropriate mix of motivation and frustration (Weimer, 2013).
+These activities and assignments were also designed to pull students out of their comfort zones and to provide an appropriate mix of motivation and frustration (Weimer, 2013).
 Motivation was needed so that every student successfully completed a significant project.
-Most frustration was because the PjBL centered on a significant project that was challenging for many students.
+Most frustration was because PjBL centered on a significant project was challenging for many students.

-Self-regulated learning provided a learnercentered process by which knowledge discovery could occur in areas related to an emerging technology.
-This helped students bridge their conceptual understanding of blockchain with a real-world application or service.
-Adaptation occurred as students tried to translate their conceptualization of blockchain into action.
-Reflection, and the sharing of that reflection with other students, helped everyone in our classes gain a more in-depth understanding of blockchain technology and how it might be used.
+At Bryant, self-regulated learning provided a learner-centered process by which knowledge discovery occurred in areas related to an emerging technology.
+This helped students bridge their conceptual understanding of blockchain with hands-on activities building components of a decentralized application (dApp).
+Adaptation occurred as students struggled to translate their conceptualization of blockchain into action (Weimer, 2013).

-Peer feedback had a positive influence on students' final projects.
+At Bentley, peer feedback had a positive influence on students' final projects.
 Students worked in pairs to review each other's abstracts, research questions, goals, methods, and sources, and offered recommendations for improvement.
-The process of peer assessment allows students to reflect on what they have learned, apply their knowledge to review the work of a partner, articulate their own understanding, draw conclusions, and provide constructive criticism and suggestions (Reinholz, 2016).
-Giving and receiving feedback to their partners empowers students with the roles and responsibilities of being creators and consumers of knowledge and skills, extends their understanding to new domains, gives audience to their own work, and enables others to learn from their insights.
+The process of peer assessment allowed students to reflect on what they had learned, apply their knowledge, review the work of a partner, articulate their own insights, draw conclusions, and to provide constructive criticism and suggestions (Reinholz, 2016).
+Exchanging feedback with their partners empowered students to be teachers and learners of blockchain-focused knowledge and skills.

-While PjBL, peer feedback, and self-regulated learning are not new concepts, this case study highlights the benefits of each in relation to learning about an emerging technology.
-Emerging technologies inherently lack clear and consistent resources.
-It is therefore often left to the instructor to try to answer all of the However, students' questions. having а community of students develop the skills to answer their own questions - after some research - and solve their own problems gave most students the confidence to learn and apply the emerging technologies that lie over the horizon.
+While PjBL, self-regulated learning, and peer learning are not new concepts, this case study highlights the benefits of each in relation to learning about an emerging technology.
+At both Bryant and Bentley, these teaching methods extended student understanding of blockchain to new domains, gave audience to the students' work, and enabled students to learn from each others' insights.
+Furthermore, reflection, and the sharing of that reflection with others, helped everyone in our classes gain a more in-depth understanding of blockchain technology and how it might be used.
+Emerging technologies, however, may lack clear and consistent resources.
+It is often left to the instructor to try to answer all of the students' questions.
+However, having a community of students develop the skills to answer their own questions - after some research - and solve their own problems gave most students the confidence to learn and apply the emerging technologies that lie over the horizon.